-- 2.2 Senate voting procedures and related policies (from R&P 1.2.4; BL). - 2.2.1 Voting procedures.
-Votes can be taken by any of the methods described in Robert's Rules at the discretion of the chair, but the default process is a show of hands by those present in-person and the on-line equivalent for those participating virtually. - 2.2.1.1.
+2.2 Senate voting procedures and related policies (from R&P 1.2.4; BL).

+- 2.2.1 Voting procedures.
+To facilitate efficient and accurate voting given the hybrid format of senate meetings, voting will be electronic in real time.
+The senate chair will make arrangements that enable this for senators using computers or mobile devices.
+However, this requires that all senators attending the meeting must bring an electronic device compatible with the voting process.
+The exact details of this process may evolve consistent with changes in software, but senators must be allowed to vote "for," "against," or "present but not voting."
+The voting process must allow for not only votes on main agenda items but also amendments to motions, as well as matters arising from the floor, consistent with Robert's Rules.
+Outcomes of votes will be shared to senators attending the meeting, unless the vote is anonymous (see next section) in which case only the vote summary will be shared and the voting process will not record names. - 2.2.1.1.
 Anonymous voting (BL).
 Because the senate is a representative body, its first priority is transparency and open engagement.
-However, as specified by Robert's Rules, if a senator is concerned about a matter being sensitive and thinks that an anonymous vote would lead to a more accurate representation of senate (and thus faculty) views, they can make a motion for an anonymous vote by ballot.
+However, as specified by Robert's Rules, if a senator is concerned that a matter is sensitive and thinks that an anonymous vote would lead to a more accurate representation of senate (and thus faculty) views, they can make a motion for an anonymous "vote by ballot."
 This motion requires approval by a majority vote.
-If possible, to permit preparation this concern should be conveyed to the senate chair in advance of the meeting through the various options for communication (see 2.1.7.3, above), but prior notice is not required.
-Both those senators participating in person and those participating virtually will use an anonymous electronic poll.
-Senators therefore need to attend meetings prepared to respond to such a poll with an electronic device.
-To accommodate technical issues with those in-persons, voting by paper ballot will be possible as a backup.
+If possible, to permit preparation, a proposal for an anonymous vote should be conveyed to the senate chair in advance of the meeting through the various options for communication (see 2.1.7.3, above), but prior notice is not required.
+If anonymous voting is approved for an issue by majority vote, all votes subsidiary to the main motion will also be conducted anonymously.